 Who do we share your information with?

 RTYDS will never share, sell, rent or trade your personal information to any third parties for marketing purposes without explicit consent.

 RTYDS will not share your information with third parties for HR or any other purpose without it being clearly specified.

 RTYDS is not responsible for the privacy notices and practices of other websites even if accessed using links from http://www.rtyds.co.uk/ and recommends that you check the policy of each website you visit and contact its owner or the data team if you have any concerns or questions.

 Despite all our precautions, no data transmission over the internet is 100% secure.
 So, we cannot guarantee the security of any information which you disclose to us and so wish to draw your attention to the fact that you do so at your own risk.

 How do we protect your data?

 RTYDS is committed to protecting the personal information you entrust to us.
 We adopt robust and appropriate technologies and policies, so the information we have about you is protected from unauthorised access and improper use.
-Data is held mainly in the United Kingdom with some on servers within the European Union.
+Data is held mainly in the United Kingdom with some on servers within the European Union and the US.

 Information is retained for as long as necessary for the purpose for which it is required.